soniasen/soniasen.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Neurodevelopment and behaviour"
-excerpt: "About me"
+excerpt: "Neurodevelopment and behaviour"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I was drawn to neurobiology because of a talk by [Veronica Rodrigues](https://en.wikipedia.org/wiki/Veronica_Rodrigues).
-She was presenting her work on the development of the fly olfactory circuit and I was captivated by the idea that one could observe and investigate such complex cellular processes during development.
+All organisms sense their environment and respond to it.
+But because animals have nervous systems, their repertoire of responses to environmental stimuli are exquisite and complex.
+The underlying nervous system is also complex.
+Even the ‘simplest’ ones are made up of many different types of neurons and glia that make precise and specific connections with each other.

-I have since used Drosophila as a model to understand how diverse neurons of the brain are generated and assembled into circuits during development.
-More recently, I have become interested in how such circuits in the brain give rise to complex behaviours such blood feeding in female mosquitoes.
+So, we want to understand how this complexity is assembled during development and how it gives right to behaviour.